tuunit/mkdocs-drawio/examples/docs/index.md

 ![](https://example.com/diagram.drawio)
 ```

 Additionally this plugin supports multi page diagrams by using the `alt` text (caption) to select the pages by name.
-This behaviour is controlled by the `use_page_attribute` configuration option and is enabled by default:
+This behaviour is controlled by the `use_page_attribute` configuration option, which is set to `false` by default.

 ```markdown
 ![Page-2](my-diagram.drawio)